List of Category 5 Atlantic hurricanes

 Hurricane Melissa before making landfall on Jamaica on October 28, 2025.
 It is the most recent hurricane of this strength to form.

 A Category 5 Atlantic hurricane is a tropical cyclone that reaches Category 5 intensity on the Saffir–Simpson hurricane wind scale, within the Atlantic Ocean to the north of the equator.
 They are among the strongest tropical cyclones that can form on Earth, having 1-minute sustained wind speeds of at least 137 kn.
 The United States National Hurricane Center (NHC) currently estimates that 11 tropical cyclones between 1851 (the first Atlantic hurricane season to be included in the official Atlantic tropical cyclone record) and 1959 peaked as Category 5 hurricanes.
 However, because technologies such as satellite monitoring were not available until the 1960s, some cyclones may have remained undetected.
-Since 1960, 34 Atlantic hurricanes have reached Category 5.
+Since 1960, 33 Atlantic hurricanes have reached Category 5.

 Background

-Tracks of all known Category 5 Atlantic hurricanes between 1851 and 2024.
+Tracks of all known Category 5 Atlantic hurricanes between 1851 and 2025.
+This map does not reflect the downgrade of Edith to Category 4.

 Within the Atlantic Ocean to the north of the equator, hurricanes are officially monitored by the United States's National Hurricane Center (NHC), however, other meteorological services, such as Météo-France, the United Kingdom's Met Office and Environment Canada also monitor the basin.
 Within the region, a Category 5 hurricane is a tropical cyclone which reaches Category 5 status on the Saffir–Simpson hurricane wind scale, that is, a tropical cyclone that has 1-minute mean maximum sustained wind speeds of 137 kn or greater at 10 m above ground.

 No Category 5 hurricanes were observed officially before 1924.
 It can be presumed that earlier storms reached Category 5 strength over open waters, but the strongest winds were not measured.
 Although the anemometer, a device used for measuring wind speed, was invented in 1846, during major hurricane strikes, the instruments were often blown away or damaged, leaving the hurricane's peak intensity unrecorded.
 For example, as the Great Beaufort Hurricane of 1879 struck North Carolina, the anemometer cups were blown away when indicating 138 mph.

 As of May 2018, a reanalysis of weather data was ongoing by researchers who may upgrade or downgrade Atlantic hurricanes.
 For example, the 1825 Santa Ana hurricane is suspected to have reached Category 5 strength.
 Furthermore, paleotempestological research aims to identify past major hurricanes by comparing sedimentary evidence of recent and past hurricane strikes.
 For example, a "giant hurricane" significantly more powerful than Hurricane Hattie (Category 5) has been identified in Belizean sediment, having struck the region sometime before 1500.